 Networking

-It simply starts with genuinely engaging with people — those you already know, and leading to others — to learn about their careers and to share your hopes and goals in a professional way.
-The goal with networking is to build relationships.
+Networking starts with genuinely engaging with people — connecting with those you already know and expanding those connections to others — to learn about their careers and to share your hopes and aspirations in a professional way.
+The ultimate goal of networking is to simply build relationships.

-We ask each academic year’s seniors; 18% – 45% of new grads got their jobs through networking contacts and referrals (this varies by year and by undergraduate college and major).
+For Virginia Tech graduates, personal contacts and networking are consistently the largest source for learning about their first jobs after earning their undergraduate degree.
+In fact, we ask each academic year’s seniors, and 18% – 45% of new grads got their first job through networking contacts and referrals (this varies by year and by undergraduate college and major).

-Before you get hired, people need to get to know you.
-Networking is a way of getting to know people, and getting people to know you.
+Networking is a way for you to not only know people, but for them to have the chance to get to know you.
 Real networking is relationship-building, not just making online connections with people who don’t know you.

 Online Networking

-When you think of networking, you might immediately think of LinkedIn.
-Right now, LinkedIn is the primary tool online tool for professional networking.
+When you think of networking, you might immediately think of LinkedIn, which is the primary tool online tool for professional networking.